zahur76/django-quiz/README.md

 Basic protection used to prevent url manipulation by crypting url including coding preventing answering same question twice.

+Can change the pass mark from admin interface.

-The live site can be found [here](https://django-quiz-zahur.herokuapp.com/)
+The live site can be found [here](https://django-quiz-zahur.herokuapp.com/) and give it a try!

 # Installation